 As Cidades e o Desejo and Palácio das Esferas, make it even clearer how the work becomes a background for the cartographic cliché, surgically mutilated, to take the role of figure.
 The facades of paper, with their roots in the pages of tourist guides, reveal them as pedestals: they are the conditions of existence of an impossibly unique Belo Horizonte.

 Perto Demais results from a procedure of superimposition, similar to those of Idris Khan, leading us to ask whether the effort of homogenising those icons does not end up denuding them of their very nature as icons.
-Therefore: when distilled to a vague impression of place, what remains of the map other than a certain order imposed on the elements of the legend?
+Therefore: when distilled to a vague impression of a place, what remains of the map other than a certain order imposed on the elements of the legend?

 A map can also be seen as a diagram or a rhetorical schema, and thus another way of making use of the representation of space is as a method of organisation.
 Marina Camargo produces her Horizontes Simulados along such lines, creating the underpinnings for the collaborative Open Horizons Project.
 Her work is therefore the perfect opposite of Daniel Escobar’s: while he produces a transcendental Belo Horizonte from cartographic clichés, she extracts the platonic Horizon itself from its syntax.